Sunday Rain (6)

 I did stop in the House of Cork where I considered buying a pair of cork shoes.
 Sadly, I didn’t particularly like the shoes they had that fit me and they didn’t have the shoes I liked in my size.
 I did engage the young woman in the shop in a brief conversation when I learned she was from Brazil.
 We talked about my travels there and I asked her if the Lisboetas tease her about her Portuguese.
 She responded, “All the time.”

 This is one of the challenges of trying to learn Portuguese from an app.
-I think because the Brazilian dialect is rather more Spanish like than is European Portuguese, nearly all of them teach Brazilian Portuguese.
+I think because there are more than 200 million Brazilians and, in part, Brazilian dialect is rather more Spanish like than is European Portuguese, nearly all of them teach Brazilian Portuguese.
 Comparing my experiences with the language in Rio and Lisbon, I thought that the differences between the two are captured by the differences between the musical styles that seem to represent the two countries.
 European Portuguese is fado and Brazilian Portuguese is samba.
 In a second instance of fortunate timing, the rain returned shortly after I reached the apartment.

 By the time I was ready to eat dinner, the rain had slowed to a drizzle and I decided I’d try a pizza at Dama e Vagabundo which was not far from the flat.
 Because I was a lone diner, I was able to grab a seat inside.
 I ordered the Mari e Monti pizza (among the most expensive on the menu at €17) and was going to order a medium beer.
 My server looked at me closely and suggested the small beer might be enough.
 She was right.
 Though I was able to finish the beer, the pizza was so big that I took half of it home.
 It’s a rare occurrence when a server encourages you to spend less money and I went out of my way to thank her.
 She simply replied, “It’s my job.”